 Tastes Like Chicken

 Rock pigeons, which are the types of pigeons we find in city squares, were bred and domesticated in Europe for food and sport.
 They were raised like chickens for food.
 One of the earliest recorded recipes for pigeon comes from the ancient Mesopotamians and is called Pigeon with Herbs.
-Squab is still quite popular in Europe and the term refers to a young pigeon who has not yet taken flight.
-While you may think that there’s a bountiful harvest of food in Market Square just waiting to be consumed, you may want to think again before getting out your pigeon recipes.
+“Squab” is still quite popular in Europe, referring to a young pigeon who has not yet taken flight.
+While you may now think that there’s a bountiful harvest of food in Market Square just waiting to be consumed, you may want to think again before getting out your cooking pot.

 Rats with Wings